AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

     |SNAT_SPOKE_HA_ONPREM_TO_CLOUD|

 Step 7.
-Configure Aviatrix DNAT function on Aviatrix Spoke Gateway for the traffic which is initiated from Cloud Spoke network to on-prem
+Configure Aviatrix DNAT function on Aviatrix Spoke Gateway for the traffic which is initiated from cloud spoke network to on-prem
 -------------------------

 This action instructs the spoke gateway to translate a destination address from a Virtual IP of on-prem host to a Real IP of on-prem host.
+Please refer to `Aviatrix DNAT function doc <https://docs.aviatrix.com/HowTos/gateway.html#destination-nat>`__.

 To configure: